jeremenichelli/personal-site/posts/2016-04-27-quick-introduction-to-the-intersection-observer-api.md

 The new **Intersection Observer** interface is here as a response of developers trying to figure out the best way to detect when an element enters the viewport.
 Doing this is useful in a lot of cases like infinite scrolling, lazy loading images or animating content.

-_This article was updated in August 2019 to reflect the last changes in the spec._

 ## Create a new observer

 First thing you need to do is to create an observer passing a `callback` function that will be executed everytime an element or more changes its status and an `options` object to configure the observer's behavior.